Skip to Main Content Skip to Footer Toggle Navigation Menu

 by Inbal Armony ‘26

-Although 100% of Iceland’s electricity comes from renewable energy sources, it still relies on fossil fuels for land transportation, marine transportation, aviation, and some industry.
-Understanding geographic nuances in oil use is critical to achieving Iceland’s goals of carbon neutrality by 2040.
-As the island has one primary urban center with two thirds of the population, information is lacking about oil use in non-Capital areas and a gap between state and municipal climate plans.
+Although 100% of Iceland’s electricity comes from renewable energy, it still relies on fossil fuels for transportation and industry.
+Understanding geographic oil use nuances is critical to achieving Iceland’s 2040 carbon neutrality goal.
+As two thirds of Icelanders reside in one primary urban center, there is lacking information about oil use in non-Capital areas and a gap between state and municipal climate plans.
 Using newly available data of oil sales at the municipality-level in a Small Area Estimation model, I analyze drivers of oil sales across Icelandic municipalities.
-I find municipal income and the use category of the oil sale to be significant predictors of high oil sales.
-High unstructured spatial variability in the model suggests that local climate action plans are necessary to address municipality-specific energy needs and transition barriers.
-As other countries focus their efforts on renewable electricity grids, Iceland presents useful lessons about persistent barriers to decarbonizing the land and marine transportation sectors.
+Iceland presents global lessons for what happens after a decarbonized electricity grid.

 No EnviroThursday – College-wide Faculty & Staff Event